Last Updated on June 13, 2023

 I’m more of the belief that if the soldier was given the first duty location of his dreams, it fell into the pure luck category more than anything else.

 Of course, the wish list should be completed because, after all, you never know.
 Maybe you’ll be one of the spouses who is deemed lucky with a soldier who gets choice #1.

 If your soldier lists posts with units that don’t need his MOS, then he really just wasted his time in completing the wish list at all.
 Do some research ahead of time and be sure that his MOS fits the duty locations that are chosen.

 While those that graduate from Airborne school are not guaranteed a spot in an Airborne unit, it usually works out that way.
-If your soldier will be attending Airborne school, make sure the wish list contains posts that have an Airborne unit.
+If your soldier is attending Airborne school, make sure the wish list contains posts that have an Airborne unit.

 Rather than choose your wish list based on the best locations, be sure to choose based on the best choice for your soldier and his MOS.
 And remember, the needs of the Army will trump all else.